gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need to deal with source sets that are generated.
 - Need a `CppSourceSet.getBuildDependencies()` implementation.
 - Declare a dependency on another source set.
+- Replace `SourceDirectorySet` with something that is actually a set of source directories.

 ## Story: Compile C source files using the C compiler